Bug Report #4638

 Something that was introduced along with K3.3 showed this strange AB behaviour and I guess it's worth checking what exactly it is - just to be sure that this won't pop up on another occasion.
 Maybe it's not so hard to fix and make K3.3 work with AB as fast as K3.2 and other versions.

-#9 Updated by Jeremy Bush over 1 year ago
+#9 Updated by Jeremy Bush almost 2 years ago

 I just tried this on my system, and I get very different results: